SlachPi/blog/index.md

-## Welcome to my blog about mathematics and programming
+## Welcome to my blog

-I am OUNANE Mohamed Elfarouk welcome to my new home on the internet.
+Welcome to my new home on the internet.
+This blog is about Mathematics and Programming.
 Here I talk about whatever I am currently working on/ interested in.

-### Who ?
+### Who are you ?

+My name is OUNANE Mohamed Elfarouk I am a mathematics student and hobbyist programmer.